 sent via email.

 - What are the benefits?

-service delivery times and will be able to reduce their bankruptcy notice
+Additionally, EDI subscribers are able to reduce their bankruptcy notice

-processing expenses by replacing manual data entry processes with automated procedures.
+processing expenses by replacing manual data entry processes with

 - What has been the EDI project experience to date?

 - Many major banks, credit card issuers, retailers, debt purchasers and